FloAppsLtd/Documents/SecurityPolicy.md

 ### Twilio (2FA)

-Ad hoc SMS's may be sent via [Twilio](https://twilio.com/).
-Flo Apps Ltd and Twilio Inc. have a signed agreement on EC Data Protection.
+Ad hoc SMS's and 2FA SMS's are sent via [Twilio](https://twilio.com/).
+Flo Apps Ltd and Twilio Inc. have signed an agreement on EC Data Protection.

 During SMS delivery, Twilio may transfer data to the US; however, they are committed to complying with EU data protection requirements.
-Protection and safeguards are applied to any transfer.

 ### Twitter